Cycling in freezing cold weather?

 Best for very cold winter/sub-freezing temps

 Castelli winter gloves are perfect for those who live in very cold weather or are particularly cold-sensitive.
-We would have loved to have them when cycling in Finland, instead we purchased them later and never really used them under the conditions they are made for, except for a few times in Italian winter.
+We would have loved to have them when cycling in Finland, or in Norway, instead, we purchased them later and never really used them under the conditions they are made for, except for a few times in Italian winter.

 They kept our hands warm without making them sweat thanks to the fleece lining.
 Your hands will be completely protected from water and wind, making these gloves ideal for a long ride in any bad winter weather.